terminaldweller/mutator/obfuscator/README.md

 ### Future Features
 * Obfuscation Exclusion List: obfuscator will accept a list of idenftifiers and their namespace and will not obfuscate those.
 This feature is added so the user can refrain from obfuscating the standard library.<br/>
 * Support directory-wide and multiple files as input.<br/>
-* Provide an option to choose which hashing function to use.<br/>
+* Provide an option to choose which hashing function to use.
+Ideally these alternative hashing algorithms would have variable length digests.
+Ther is also the idea of using different seeds to generate different digests for the same identifier names across each obfuscation.<br/>
+* Windows support<br/>

 ## Notes
 * Currently the hash function that is being used is `std::hash<>`.
 The GCC implementation will be probably the default option since the digest is shorter than 32 characters long.
 The decision was made since quite a few embedded C/C++ compilers can't correctly handle identifiers longer than 32 characters.<br/>